mhaugrud/msumcspy/_sources/ClassesBasics/ObjectsRevisited.rst

 .. important::
-   The first principle of object oriented programming is placing the state (data) and the methods (operations) together in a package (a class).
+   The first principle of object-oriented programming is placing the state (data) and the methods (operations) together in a package (a class).
 This is called **encapsulation**.

 .. index:: compound data type